What are Tannins?

 I am reminded of the staying power of tannins whenever I taste red wines, irrespective of their age.
 Young red wines are predictably tannic.
 But even in wines held for a decade in a wine cellar, tannins rarely melt away like butter.

 Bitterness is not universally beloved.
-There is a sizable population of people –about 20%– who are genetically predisposed to find high levels of tannin to be distasteful.
-This grouping is labeled as super-tasters,
+About 20% of people are genetically predisposed to find high levels of tannin distasteful.
+This evolutionary trait helped ancient hunter-gatherers avoid poisonous plants, a survival advantage still present today.

-Tannins are also leached into wine from oak; and the newer the barrels, the stronger the presence, in mouthfeel and flavor.
+Tannins are also leached into wine from oak; the newer the barrels, the stronger the presence in mouthfeel and flavor.

-The major threat tannins pose, though, is bitterness or astringency.
+The major threat tannins pose is bitterness or astringency.
 That’s why so much attention is paid to tannin management, starting in the vineyard and extending through fermentation.
 Harvest dates are crucial.
 Picking underripe grapes gives tannins a green, herbal edge; overripe grapes can taste raisiny or pruney.
+Winemakers now taste and chew grape skins and seeds to assess ripeness and tannin levels.

 Because tannins act as a preservative, they are one of the most important factors in determining the longevity of red wines.
-Their enduring presence is also one revelation that comes from drinking older red wines, great or otherwise.
+Their enduring presence is a revelation that comes from drinking older red wines, great or otherwise.

 Concentration, richness, acidity, and alcohol (and sugar in sweet wines) also play vital roles in a wine’s age-worthiness.
 Moreover, defining what constitutes a mature wine differs for each of us.